Mirtazapine: Pharmacodynamics

 Mirtazapine is sometimes described as a noradrenergic and specific serotonergic antidepressant (NaSSA), although the actual evidence in support of this label has been regarded as poor.
 It is a tetracyclic piperazine-azepine.

-Mirtazapine is a potent antagonist of 5-HT2a and 5-HT3 receptors.
-Mirtazapine has no significant affinity for the 5-HT1A and 5-HT1B receptors.
-Mirtazapine is a potent antagonist of histamine H1 receptors, a property that may explain its prominent sedative effects.

 Mirtazapine has antihistamine, α2-blocker, and antiserotonergic activity.
 It is specifically a potent antagonist or inverse agonist of the α2A-, α2B-, and α2C-adrenergic receptors, the serotonin 5-HT2A, 5-HT2C, and the histamine H1 receptor.
 Unlike many other antidepressants, it does not inhibit the reuptake of serotonin, norepinephrine, or dopamine, nor does it inhibit monoamine oxidase.
 Similarly, mirtazapine has weak or no activity as an anticholinergic or blocker of sodium or calcium channels, in contrast to most tricyclic antidepressants.
 In accordance, it has better tolerability and low toxicity in overdose.
-As an H1 receptor antagonist, mirtazapine is extremely potent, and is in fact the most potent of all the tricyclic and tetracyclic antidepressants.
+As an H1 receptor antagonist, mirtazapine is extremely potent, and is in fact one of the most potent H1 receptor inverse agonists among tricyclic and tetracyclic antidepressants and most antihistamines in general.
 Antagonism of the H1 receptor is by far the strongest activity of mirtazapine, with the drug acting as a selective H1 receptor antagonist at low concentrations.